 It was 1998, and she had recently graduated from a college in Kenya.
 The strong call she felt on her life to work with vulnerable groups of people had led her to the entrance of Kakuma, ready to work as a teacher for the children and adults who found themselves displaced from the only homes they’d ever known.

 Kakuma Refugee camp was built when the Sudanese “Lost Boys” showed up in Kenya.
-These were children who fled the violence in Sudan in 1992 and travelled on foot through Sudan, Ethiopia, and then into Kenya.
+These were children who fled the violence in Sudan in 1992 and traveled on foot through Sudan, Ethiopia, and then into Kenya.
 The refugee camp was hastily erected in response to their arrival, as a place for them to live.

 Six years later after the camp itself was created, Christine found herself there, ready to teach.
 She’d moved there from her home town of Kitale, a city in Kenya that is an 18 hour drive from Kakuma.
 Her husband, Ben, one of our Kinship Founders, was unable to leave his job, and so stayed in Kitale.

 Christine also found that the camp only had one water pump, and that women would wait for as long as three hours under the hot sun for the water they needed to keep their families alive.
 They lived in dirt houses, with tarps covering the side.
 The suffering that Christine witnessed in the Kakuma Camp was difficult for her to handle.
 She cried often at the beginning of her time there, and began to lose her appetite after spending day after day with people who were starving.

 But as difficult as it was, and as harsh as the conditions she found herself in were, Christine stuck it out.
 She knew she’d been called to be there, and she was going to obey God’s calling.
 And the longer she stayed, the more she could bear the suffering all around her.
 Her surroundings didn’t get any easier, and the suffering around her didn’t lesson, but she became stronger, thanks to God’s power and comfort.

 Communication between different people was often times difficult because of the language barriers and the suspicions, which meant that these difficulties were hard to work through.
 People in the camp would hold grudges and resentments without ever communicating them, and those thing would just grow, instead of diminishing.
-Uniting disparate people was key to the work that Christine did in Kakuma, just like it would eventually be key to the work she would eventually do with Kinship United.
+Uniting disparate people was key to the work that Christine did in Kakuma, just like it would be key to the work she would eventually do with Kinship United.
 Working through all of these issues, and the many cultural differences that existed, was extremely hard for Christine.
 But somehow, even with all of those difficulties, Christine made her classroom work through the grace of God.

 And she began to train pastors.
 When she began to train pastors, she quickly realized that it was too much work for her to pull off alone.
 And that’s when Ben quit his job, and moved to Kakuma with her.
 Before Ben moved to Kakuma, Christine spent most weekends on the back of trucks, on the 18 hour trip from Kakuma to Kitale.

 When Ben moved to Kakuma in 2003, the two of them were finally together, now partners in marriage and in ministry.
 They’d been married for many years already, and now could finally live and work in the same place.
 And it meant no more 18 hour, bumpy rides on the back of trucks for Christine.

 So What Happened After Kakuma?

 After Christine’s contract was terminated at Kakuma, she and Ben moved back to Kitale.
 If God had called them to stay there longer, Christine said that they absolutely would have.
 But they took the termination of her contract as a sign that it was time to move on.
-It was the series of events that followed that led them to start Shekinah Glory ministries, and eventually to partner with Kinship United.
+It was the series of events that followed that led them to start their own ministry.

 It was around this time that Ben met Craig, our American founder of Kinship United, while Ben was teaching in South Sudan.
 After Craig went back to the States, he and Ben kept in contact which is how, a year later, Christine and Ben were starting their first orphan home.
 Ben and Christine became the founders of Kinship United in Kenya.
-Without them, there would be no Kinships in Kenya, and all of the Kenyan Kinships that exist now are ultimately their responsibilities.
+Without them, there would be no Kinship Projects in Kenya, and all of the Kenyan Kinship Projects that exist now are ultimately their responsibilities.

 And even now, years after their time at Kakuma has ended, and years after they’ve started new ministries, Ben and Christine are still helping to train pastors in Kakuma.
 They’ve also kept in contact with people they know from the camps.
 Christine said that there are lost boys who she taught years ago that she remained close to.

 Christine and Ben have a powerful story.
 God has called them to extremely difficult places during their lives, and they have responded with obedience and grace, over and over again.
 They acknowledge the difficulties they have been presented with, but take their obedience for granted.
 When asked, they said they easily would have stayed at Kakuma longer, had they felt God calling them to do so.
 Christine and Ben’s lives have been marked by this deep desire to care for those who are vulnerable.
 Ever since they were young, they have felt that pull in them.
 And God has used that to accomplish so many things through their lives.
-What a remarkable testimony.